MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/publishing-sites-classic-to-modern-experience.md

 -   Search across all associated sites.

--   Easily aggregate news and other types of content across all sites..
+-   Easily aggregate news and other types of content across all sites.

 The best part about hubs is that they are so flexible.
 As your organization changes, your intranet organization can change just as quickly, just by associating or disassociating a site.